mikolmogorov/Ragout/docs/USAGE.md

 ### Sibelia

 "Sibelia" option is set by default and is recommended for small genomes (like bacterial ones).
-The tools should be installed in your system -- see docs/INSTALL.md for detailed instructions.

 ### progressiveCactus

 "progressiveCactus" can be used for bigger genomes, up to multuple mammalian species.
 Please note, that current implementation is still experimental.
 The tool also should be properly installed.
-Do not forget to mask repeats (with RepeatMasker, for instance) before applying progressiveCactus to genomes with a big fraction of repetitive sequences.
+Do not forget to mask repeats (with RepeatMasker, for instance) before applying *progressiveCactus* to genomes with a big fraction of repetitive sequences.

 ### alignment in *MAF* format